 Sadly, suicide is a major concern for people with bipolar disorder.
 According to the National Institute of Mental Health, bipolar disorder results in a 9.2-year reduction in expected lifespan.

-Even though twice as many women attempt suicide, it’s the men who complete almost 75 percent of all suicides.
+Even though twice as many women attempt suicide, men who complete almost 75 percent of all suicides.
 The people most at risk of attempting suicide are those who aren’t receiving treatment.
-However, there are other risk factors as well such as substance abuse or a history of physical or sexual abuse.
+However, there are also other risk factors, such as substance abuse or a history of physical or sexual abuse.

 Myth 6.
-Mania is the most common symptom of bipolar disorder.
+Mania is the most common symptom.

 It’s a common belief that a person has long periods of mania where they’re happy, buying new things and engaging in risky behaviors.
 The reality is that states of mania and hypomania are rare.
 Most of the time, people with bipolar disorder experience depressive symptoms.
 This is why this disorder is commonly misdiagnosed for depression.

-It’s also important to point out that mania is not the enjoyable, productive and fun time that it may appear to be.
-Even though a manic person may feel very good, this can also be uncomfortable and unpleasant.
-People often report feeling restless, uncertain and irritable, especially if there are psychotic symptoms happening as well.
+It’s also important to point out that mania is not the enjoyable, productive and fun time it may appear.
+Even though a manic person may feel good, this can also be uncomfortable and unpleasant.
+People often report feeling restless, uncertain and irritable, especially if there are psychotic symptoms.

 Myth 7.
 The only way to treat bipolar disorder is with medication.